 The most simple poker expected value (EV) formula is this:

 Not sure what these variables mean?
-Either watch this short poker video, or read the video’s script below, which will teach you everything you need to know.
+Either push play to watch this short poker video, or read the guide below, which will teach you everything you need to know.

-Hello, and welcome to today’s Quick Plays video on the basics of poker EV.
-EV, short for expected value, is the most important mathematical concept in poker.
+EV is the most important mathematical concept in poker.
 Without a solid grasp of EV and ability to create +EV plays, a player is doomed to fail.
-In this video I’ll show you what EV is, how to use it, and why understanding it vital for poker success.
+In this guide I’ll show you what EV is, how to use it, and why understanding it vital for poker success.

 Like I mentioned earlier, EV stands for expected value.
 It’s the mathematical way of saying “in the longrun this play is expected to net me X amount of money”.
-Now you may have heard the terms +EV or -EV before, and these simply mean that a play is expected to be profitable in the longrun, or that a play is expected to lose us money in the longrun.
+If you’ve heard the terms +EV or -EV before, these simply describe if a line or play rates to make or lose money in the long term.

 Our goal in poker is to consistently make +EV plays.
 Now because EV is mathematical there is a formula, but it’s not that scary…I promise.
 This is one of the simpler EV equations we will use in poker: